thousand-rubies/good_job/README.md

     end
     ```

 - Jobs can be added to an existing batch.
-Only once a batch is `enqueued` will the final callback be enqueuable.
+Jobs in a batch are enqueued and performed immediately, though the final callback job will not be enqueued until `GoodJob::Batch#enqueue` is called.

     ```ruby
     batch = GoodJob::Batch.add do